rjkviegas/fruit-machine/README.md

 - Overall I have enjoyed my first experience using Python
 - Enjoyed refactoring and using polymorphism for the PrizeCalculator
 - Pleased with overall code coverage of 98%
-- Enjoyed using recursive function calls for checking the turn win conditions
+- Enjoyed using recursive calls for checking the win conditions
+- Enjoyed using `super` in constructor in FourReelsTurn class

 ## Design Plan